JiaoLaboratory/CRAQ/README.md

 ## Installation

 ### Requirements:
-CRAQ should install on most standard flavors of Linux (OSX and Windows are currently under development).
+CRAQ should install on most standard flavors of Linux.
 Before running CRAQ, you need to make sure that several pieces of software and/or modules are installed on the system:

 1. SAMtools((1.3.1+)) library for accessing SAM/BAM files, available from SourceForge:
     SAMtools: http://sourceforge.net/projects/samtools/files/